mopidy/mopidy/docs/ext/local.rst

     Number of milliseconds before giving up scanning a file and moving on to the next file.

+.. confval:: local/scan_flush_threshold

+    Number of tracks to wait before telling library it should try and store it's progress so far.
+Some libraries might not respect this setting.

 .. confval:: local/excluded_file_extensions

     File extensions to exclude when scanning the media directory.
 Values